NDSS

 The National Diabetes Services Scheme (NDSS) is an initiative of the Australian Government that commenced in 1987 and is administered by Diabetes Australia.

-The NDSS aims to enhance the capacity of people with diabetes to understand and self-manage their life with diabetes and access services, support, and subsidised diabetes products.
+The NDSS aims to enhance the capacity of people living with diabetes to understand and self-manage their condition and access services, support, and subsidised diabetes products.
 There is a wide array of subsidised products and services for people living with diabetes available to NDSS registrants.

-Credentialled Diabetes Educators (CDEs) should be knowledgeable about the NDSS, and the services offered.
-In their role, CDEs may support people with diabetes register with the NDSS.
+Credentialled Diabetes Educators (CDEs) are encouraged to be knowledgeable about the NDSS and the services available to support their clients.
+In their role, CDEs are encouraged to support people living with diabetes to register with the NDSS.
 CDEs should refer to the NDSS Privacy Policy for all matters regarding collection of personal information through the NDSS.
 Please note the ADEA privacy policy applies to members’ interactions with ADEA.

 To learn more, visit the official NDSS website.